Education competencies: Timely decision making

 - Have I missed any deadlines for making decisions or rushed a decision because I am disorganized?

-- Are there any difficult or big decisions that I can break down into smaller issues and deal with piece by piece?
+- Are there any difficult or big decisions that I can break down into smaller issues and deal with piece

 - Am I hesitating to disclose a difficult decision that I made for fear of the repercussions?

-- What is the worst-case scenario as a result of my decision, and what can I do to compensate or prepare for it?
+- What is the worst-case scenario as a result of my decision, and what can I do to compensate or prepare

 To avoid overdoing timely decision making, ask yourself: